Finding Harmony: Colors in Nature and Art

 -

-Add color through textiles — Pillows, rugs, or curtains that echo your art’s palette help tie a room together.
+Add color through textiles: Pillows, rugs, or curtains that match the art’s palette help tie the room together.

 -

-Use natural elements — Wood frames, potted plants, stoneware, and woven textures reinforce your connection to the outdoors.
+Use natural elements: Wood frames, potted plants, stoneware, and woven textures reinforce the connection to the outdoors.

-- Refresh with the seasons — Use soft pastels in spring, bold hues in summer, warm tones in fall, and cool whites or deep blues in winter.
+- Refresh it seasonally: Use soft pastels in spring, bold colors in summer, warm tones in fall, and cool whites or deep blues in winter.
 It’s a simple way to keep your space in rhythm with nature.

 Photo by Kyle Glenn on Unsplash